Grants on credit: statutory background

-Because of these statutory requirements it is only in the most exceptional circumstances that HMRC will be allow a PR to postpone payment of all or part of the tax and interest due on delivery of an account.
+Because of these statutory requirements it is only in the most exceptional circumstances that HMRC will allow a PR to postpone payment of all or part of the tax and interest due on delivery of an account.

 We will not give a grant on credit simply because some difficulty in obtaining funds can be shown.
-We will only consider one where the difficulty envisaged is excessive or the cost is far greater than is customary or normal in the current borrowing conditions.
+We will consider one only where the difficulty envisaged is excessive or the cost is far greater than is customary or normal in the current borrowing conditions.

 The various sources of funding available to the PRs are listed at IHTM05122.